ohnotnow/code-investigator/README.md

 2. Get the overall project structure
 3. Begin to explore it, read files, search for references
 4. Write up a brief description of what changes should be made.

+In mermaid mode - it will behave similarly to code mode, but
+1. Ask you what feature or logic you want to explore ...
+4. Generate a report on how that feature works and also write out a mermaidjs flowchart diagram of the logic

 In docs mode it will: